jsdoctypeparser/jsdoctypeparser/README.md

 ### Traversing

 We can traverse the AST by using `traverse`.
-This function take 3 parameters (a node and an onEnter handler, an onLeave handler).
+This function takes 3 parameters (a node and an onEnter handler, an onLeave handler).
 The handlers take a visiting node.

 ```javascript